Benefits of Traveling Alone

 Solo travel, on the other hand, can help you regain your crown of confidence.
 By traveling alone, you prove to everyone (and yourself) that you’re smarter, braver, and more resourceful than you ever thought possible.

 For example, we all know that I’m scared of flying.
 But I’ve managed to sit my butt on a plane for over 10 hours in one day.
+Was it terrifying?
+Yeah, sure.
+Those knots in my stomach don’t lie.
 I don’t let fear control my passions and neither should you.